 Open VM console or view the list of running in-guest processes to diagnose problems related to a specific service, module or application.

 Before you start monitoring your virtual environment, make sure you have configured connections to virtual servers from which Veeam ONE will collect data.
-For more information on configuring server connections, see Connecting Microsoft Hyper-V Servers of the Veeam ONE Deployment Guide.
+For more information on configuring server connections, see section Connecting Microsoft Hyper-V Servers of the Veeam ONE Deployment Guide.

 In This Section